 Greater intimacy with God is the reward of sacrifice.
 His love and one’s salvation are not reliant on denying oneself chocolate or beer, but idolatry stands in the way of worshiping the one true God.
 These 40 days are set aside to praise and worship the Lord; to read the Bible more, and to pray more often.
 Christians who observe Lent correctly anticipate deeper intimacy with the Lord, which is the blessing; they do not expect rewards such as more favorable answers to prayer or the resolution of health concerns, although many Christians have reported that, following Lent, they experience freedom from long-standing issues.

 Many Christians prefer not to observe this pre-Easter tradition because it smacks of religious duty.
-Christ said of the Pharisees that “They crush people with unbearable religious demands and never lift a finger to ease the burden” (Matthew 23:4).
+Christ said of the Pharisees, "They crush people with unbearable religious demands and never lift a finger to ease the burden” (Matthew 23:4).
 He often criticized the Pharisees for disheartening the Jews with demands that missed the heart of God.
-Christ did not establish the tradition of Lent as some kind of commandment for followers to observe.
-Choosing to participate or not participate is a matter between the individual and God.
+Christ did not establish the tradition of Lent as a commandment for followers to observe.
+Whether or not to participate is a matter between the individual and God.

 “It is important to check one's motives for observing Lent.
-Christ told the disciples “when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
+Christ told the disciples “when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that others may see their fasting.
 Truly, I say to you, they have received their reward" (Matthew 6:16).
 A small personal sacrifice should not be “a badge of pride.”
 The intent of a Lenten observance is to recognize our need for repentance and our depravity apart from God (1 John 1:9; Ephesians 2:1-5; Colossians 2:13), to draw closer to God, and to prepare our hearts for the celebration of Easter.”

 Is Lent a matter of obedience to tradition or obedience to God?
 A means of achieving works-based salvation or of giving praise and thanks to Christ that He finished that work for eternity?
 A way to achieve a resolution or a means of growing closer to the Father?